Table of Contents

 Article 12 of the national measures allows that when applying the expedited procedures, the procuratorate is usually to make a decision on whether to indict within 10 days, allowing for a possible extension to 15 days in cases that might end with a sentence of 1 year or longer.
 This is a substantial increase from the previous expedited procedures pilot, which allowed that the decision would usually be made within 8 days.
 (Article 8).
 Similarly, Article 16 increases the general period for trial has been extended from 7 days to 10 days, again with a possible extension to 15 days where the sentence might be 1 year or longer. (article 15).

-Interestingly, the period for investigation in expedited procedures was also reduced in changed in some areas.
+Interestingly, the period for investigation in expedited procedures was also reduced or changed in some areas.

 Zhengzhou innovates with a super-fast procedure for expedited procedures cases that are likely to have a punishment of short-term detention or lower.
 Here investigation may last up to 7 days, but where adequately completed in 3 days, may be sent to the procuratorate which will complete its review within 2 days, or modify the compulsory measures.
 After accepting the case, the people’s court should also complete trial in two days or modify the compulsory measures.